EU regrets Iran nuclear moves but hopes to keep deal alive

 “We have to rely on, and see, what the International Atomic Energy Agency says about the deeds on the ground,” Borrell’s spokesman, Peter Stano, told reporters.

+The IAEA told The Associated Press that it was aware of Iran’s announcement, but noted that Tehran’s statement “also said that Iran’s cooperation with the Agency will continue as before.”

+“IAEA inspectors continue to carry out verification and monitoring activities in the country,” the agency said in an e-mailed statement.
+“The IAEA will keep its member states informed of any developments in this regard in a timely manner as appropriate.”

 Iran’s announcement and the U.S. killing of Gen. Qassem Soleimani in Baghdad last week has sparked a flurry of diplomatic activity in Europe.
-Borrell has invited Zarif to Brussels, and Germany — a signatory of the deal — is calling for an emergency meeting of EU foreign ministers this week to address the issue.
-It remained unclear Monday whether Zarif would take up the offer.
+Borrell has invited Zarif to Brussels, and EU foreign ministers will hold an emergency meeting on Friday to address the issue.
+It remained unclear Monday whether Zarif would accept the invitation.

 German Foreign Minister Heiko Maas said the Europeans will talk to Iran and the U.N. nuclear watchdog and take a coordinated decision.